 With a rise in food allergies, particularly in children, has come a heightened awareness of the need to keep kids with the condition safe when they are away from their parents.
 School, of course, is where they spend the bulk of their “away” time, and where foods and snacks are part of daily life.
-This has led to advocacy, followed by measures to reduce the risk of allergic reactions, mandated by law in places such as Ontario, New Jersey and New York state.
+This has led to advocacy, followed by measures to reduce the risk of allergic reactions, mandated by law in places such as New York state, New Jersey, and Ontario, Canada.

 All the same, the backlash has grown.
 The current rumblings date back to January 2008, when Harper’s magazine published an article in which writer Meredith Broussard did not mince words.
 “The rash of fatal food allergies is mostly myth,” she wrote, “a cultural hysteria cooked up with a few ingredients: fearful parents in an age of increased anxiety, sensationalist news coverage and a coterie of well-placed advocates whose dubious science has fed the frenzy.”

 When Christakis came forward to similarly cast doubt on the wisdom of school accommodations, his words carried considerable weight in the media, since he wrote as a Harvard professor and physician, and did so in the august BMJ.
 Within the scientific community, however, his views quickly became divisive.

 In a letter to the BMJ, Dr. Jonathan Hourihane, a well-regarded Irish pediatric allergist, took issue.
 Hourihane said, for instance, that the professor had distorted the question of false positive allergy tests.
 “There is no such thing as ‘meaningless’ allergies to nuts, or else we have to accept the terms ‘meaningless’ asthma and ‘meaningless’ cancer,” he wrote.